-Our approach aims to restore equilibrium and progressively build a more virtuous model for the benefit of the local populations, in a better-preserved environment.
-We believe that fundamental elements of context prior to the establishment of any business activity, should be taken into account.
-We call such an approach, the “Territorial Approach”.
+Our approach aims at re-establishing balance, enabling the progressive construction of a more virtuous business model for the benefit of local communities in a better-preserved environment.
+It seems fundamental to us that the essential characteristics of the territory be taken into account before undertaking any initiative.
+We have called such an approach the “Territorial Approach”.

 In the Mossi language of Burkina Faso, Barksanem™ means “Gold is a blessing.”

-Business is entirely built upon relationships.
-It can be defined as the creation and development of relationships between suppliers, customers, investors, partners, employees and all stakeholders impacted by the business.
-Business and the resulting jobs help give meaning, productivity and life to a given culture.
-In the context of sustainable development, economic impact that creates deep societal transformation and promotion of positive relationships between all stakeholders, we have founded our business model on the following 4 pillars:
+Business is all about relationships.
+It can be defined as the creation and development of relationships between suppliers, customers, investors, partners, employees and the companies we work with.
+The business and the jobs that result from it contribute to the meaning, productivity and life in a given culture.
+Within the perspective of sustainable economic development, which is transformative, fostering healthy and positive relationships between all stakeholders and respecting the environment, we have anchored all of our endeavors on these four pillars:

 The Financial Pillar